transloadit/uppy.io/blog/2023-10-25-image-editor.md

 So, to cover up these checkered corners, we will need to scale the image.
 If we cover up the larger corner, the smaller corner will get covered up automatically, so our code takes the form of `scale(Math.max(scalingFactor1, scalingFactor2))`.
-These two scaling factors are calculated very similarly, so we’ll only focus on calculating only one of them in this tutorial (a full solution is given in the conclusion too, however).
+These two scaling factors are calculated very similarly, so we’ll only focus on calculating only one of them in this tutorial (although the full solution is given in the conclusion).

 In the images below, the <span style={{ color: `rgb(127, 194, 65)` }}>green rectangle</span> represents the desired dimensions of our image after it’s scaled.
-Scaling operation is defined in such a way that our scaling factor is `H/h`.
-We already know `h` (it’s the height of our image!), so we want to find `H`.
+Luckily for us, the scaling function is defined in such a way that our scaling factor is `H/h`.
+We already know `h` (it’s the height of our image!), so we just need to find `H`, in order to scale our image properly.

 <table style={{ background: "rgb(250, 250, 250)" }}>
   <thead>